Search this Site:

 • Mindset Skills: Cultivate a public speaking approach that fosters resilience and adaptability in high-stakes communication situations.

-Through interactive practice sessions, attendees will gain hands-on experience, equipping them with the tools to deliver presentations that are both compelling and memorable.
+Through interactive practice session, attendees will gain hands-on experience, equipping them with the tools to deliver presentations that are both compelling and memorable.

-This is a new programme suitable for anybody who is interested in starting on a mentoring journey, or who would like to develop their skills in coaching and mentoring.
+This programme suitable is for those interested in starting on a mentoring journey, or who would like to develop their skills in coaching and mentoring.

 Topics include: